Element-Research/dpnn/TUTORIAL.md

 Typically in denoising autoencoder the input samples are corrupted using Dropout ```nn.Dropout``` but in this paper the authors use isotropic Gaussian noise ```nn.WhiteNoise```.

 ### Lateral Connections in Autoencoder
 Units in encoder are laterally connected to corresponding unit in the decoder.
 The vertical connection of the decoder is standard fully connected layer.
-Lateral connected for neuron `i` is defined by
+Lateral connection for neuron `i` is defined by
 ```
    z^_i = a_i1 * z_i + a_i2 * sigmoid(a_i3 + a_i4) + a_i5
 ```